I want to teach you how to Bake the Perfect Pound Cake! With just a few tips, you can have that perfectly buttery and velvety pound cake.

 How to Bake the Perfect Pound Cake!
 It’s not as hard as you think!

 Pound Cakes are my favorite cakes to bake.
 I’ve been obsessed the baking the perfect pound cake for years.
 Pound Cakes are also my most popular recipes on Call Me PMc, thanks to my Pound Cake series where I’ve tested various different ones.
 Please click over and get those recipes, Pound Cakes Reviewed.

+I have a lot of experience on How to Bake the Perfect Pound Cake.
 Here are some of my most popular pound cake recipes.

 A pound cake should be rich and buttery with a dense texture and a tender crumb.
 With a few simple tips and tricks, you can bake rich, buttery, homemade pounds cakes like a pro.

 How to Bake the Perfect Pound Cake Tips

 - Prepare before you start.
 I can’t stress this enough.
 Read through your recipe completely.
 Prep any ingredients that need special attention, like chopping fruit, toasting nuts, sifting flour.

 - Use name-brand ingredients.
 Store brands of sugar are often more finely ground than name brands, thus yielding more sugar per cup.
 This can cause the cake to fall.
 Store brands of butter may contain more liquid fat.
 And, store brands of flours may contain more hard wheat, making the cake heavy.